hmerrilees/prac/README.md

 pace sustainable to finish within the next period which you have just moved forward.
 - If you find yourself regularly finishing very early/late, no big deal!
 Just take it as a sign that you need to adjust the period of your feedback cycle!

+#### Why a cli?
+- It's lightweight, harder to implement needless overhead.
+- It's generally distraction free... no notifications, no default swiping from app to app.
+You have to be sitting down at a computer to use it, etc. etc.
+- I spend most of my time in the terminal anyway.
+- In the long run, it should become easier to integrate into other workflows.
+I have `prac list` in my shell prompt.

 <!-- cargo-rdme end -->
 ## Installation